DrC0okie/polaris/polaris-app/polaris-sdk/README.md

 - Robust Error Handling: All asynchronous I/O operations return a clear SdkResult, eliminating unexpected crashes and forcing developers to handle failures gracefully.
 - Multiple API Layers:
   - High-Level Use Cases: Simple, one-shot classes (...Flow) for common operations like device registration and PoL transactions.
-  - Low-Level Controllers: Direct access to core components like BleController and ApiClient for building custom logic.
+  - Low-Level Controllers: Direct access to core components like BleController and NetworkClient for building custom logic.

 ## Requirements